Truetech000/Youtube-Music-Downloader/README.md

 Tiffany MyLink.music/mymusiclinkgoeshere

 If the file is empty, the script will tell you.
 If the file is deleted, it will make a new one for you.
 Feel free to download the example that is provided in the Playlists.txt ;)

-All music will be downloaded from any given link, and will be put into a folder with the selected person's name.
-Youtube-dl requires "Microsoft Visual C++ 2010 Service Pack 1 Redistributable Package (x86)", if it is not already installed, the downloader will install it for you.

 Upon first run, this README will be moved to \Resources if you ever need to view it later.